Fire and Emergency New Zealand: History

-New Zealand's first volunteer fire brigade was established in Auckland in 1854, with volunteer fire brigades established in Christchurch in 1860, Dunedin in 1861, and in Wellington in 1865.
-The Municipal Corporation Act 1867 allowed borough councils to establish fire brigades and appoint fire inspectors, starting the first paid fire brigades.
+New Zealand's first volunteer fire brigade was established by Mr Asher Asher, a Jewish emigrant from London, in Auckland in 1854, with volunteer fire brigades established in Christchurch in 1860, Dunedin in 1861, and in Wellington in 1865.
+The Municipal Corporations Act 1867 allowed borough councils to establish fire brigades and appoint fire inspectors, starting the first paid fire brigades.
 The Fire Brigades Act 1906 set up local fire boards, and levied central government, local authorities and insurance companies to cover costs.

-During the summer of 1945/46, a large scrub and forest fire threatened the town of Taupo and blocked the Rotorua–Taupo Road.
+During the summer of 1945/46, a large scrub and forest fire threatened the town of Taupō and blocked the Rotorua–Taupō Road.
 In response, the Forest and Rural Fires Act 1947 established the modern rural firefighting force.

 On 18 November 1947, Christchurch's Ballantynes department store was gutted by fire, killing 41 employees.
 The resulting Royal Commission of Inquiry found that the store' evacuation scheme was inadequate, the fire brigade was slow to be informed of the fire, and the firefighters were not properly trained or equipped.
 The Commission proposed a national fire service, however this was rejected.
 The Fire Services Act 1949 instead set up the Fire Service Council to coordinate urban fire brigades, direct firefighter training and distribute equipment.
 In 1958, the first national training school for firefighters was established.
 On 29 September 1958, the first 111 emergency telephone service was introduced covering Masterton and Carterton, and was gradually expanded nationwide through the 1960s and 1970s.

 The Fire Service Act 1975 replaced the Fire Service Council with a new Fire Service Commission, and merged local fire boards and urban volunteer fire brigades into a single entity, the New Zealand Fire Service.

 The Forest and Rural Fires Act 1977 established the National Rural Fire Authority under the New Zealand Fire Service Commission to coordinate the various rural fire authorities.

 Fire and Emergency was formally established on 1 July 2017, merging the New Zealand Fire Service, the National Rural Fire Authority, and 38 rural fire districts and territorial authorities.

 An independent report by Judge Coral Shaw into the culture of Fire and Emergency New Zealand released in January 2019 found a widespread culture of bullying and harassment, including sexism and racism.
 The Chief Executive of Fire and Emergency noted the report was "wide ranging and confronting."

 Governance

-Fire and Emergency is a Crown Entity and is governed by a Crown Appointed Board.
+Fire and Emergency is a Crown entity and is governed by a Crown Appointed Board.
 The Minister for Internal Affairs is the minister responsible for Fire and Emergency.
 The CEO is appointed by the State Services Commissioner.
 The Executive Leadership Team is responsible for service delivery and implementation in accordance with the Fire and Emergency Act.